D

 To use it with Claude Desktop you need to add the server config in the

 file.
-The file is located at the following path:claude_desktop_config.json
+The file is located at the following path:claude_desktop_config.json- On MacOS:

 %APPDATA%/Claude/claude_desktop_config.json